 Protection of Children

-We have considered the environmental impact of this rule and concluded that under figure 2-1, paragraph (34)(g), of Commandant Instruction Manual M16475.lC, this rule is categorically excluded from further environmental documentation.
-A “Categorical Exclusion Determination” is available in the docket for inspection or copying where indicated under ADDRESSES.
+We have considered the environmental impact of this proposed rule and concluded that, under figure 2-1, paragraph 34(g) of Commandant Instruction M16475.1D, this proposed rule is categorically excluded from further environmental documentation.
+A written categorical exclusion determination is available in the docket for inspection or copying where indicated under ADDRESSES.

 List of Subjects in 33 CFR Part 165